 Bob Morrissey is an Associate Professor of History at the University of Illinois

-Scott Shoemaker is Thomas G. & Susan C. Hoback Curator of Native American Art, History & Culture at the Eiteljorg Museum and a citizen of the Miami Tribe of Oklahoma
+Scott Shoemaker is a Program Officer of Arts & Cultures at the Margaret A. Cargill Philanthropies and a citizen of the Miami Tribe of Oklahoma

 Cam Shriver is a Myaamia Research Associate in the Myaamia Center